infrazeng/MechaCar_Statistical_Analysis/README.md

 • R

 ## Purpose and Overview

-The purpose of this project is to use R to analyze and measure how difference factors can affect new MechaCar prototypes and to compare vehicle performance based on these measurements.
-Several of the factors being compared include weight, length, spoiler angle, ground clearance, AWD capabilities, MPG, and PSI.
+The objective of this project is to leverage the power of R programming language to conduct a comprehensive analysis and evaluation of various factors that can impact the performance of new MechaCar prototypes.
+The project aims to measure and compare the performance of these prototypes based on several key factors, including weight, length, spoiler angle, ground clearance, all-wheel drive (AWD) capabilities, miles per gallon (MPG), and pounds per square inch (PSI).

+By utilizing R, we can efficiently analyze the data associated with these factors and gain insights into their influence on the performance of the MechaCar prototypes.
+The analysis will involve measuring the impact of each factor individually and collectively on the overall performance of the vehicles.
+This will enable us to identify significant correlations, evaluate the relative importance of each factor, and assess their combined effects on vehicle performance.

+The factors being considered, such as weight, length, spoiler angle, ground clearance, AWD capabilities, MPG, and PSI, provide a comprehensive framework for comparing and contrasting the performance attributes of the MechaCar prototypes.
+Through this analysis, we aim to provide valuable insights and inform decision-making processes regarding the design, optimization, and enhancement of the MechaCar prototypes, ultimately contributing to the development of high-performance vehicles.

 ## Linear Regression to Predict MPG